KLD-VN/Internet/how_does_the_internet_work/README.md

 * An **Internet Service Provider (ISP)** is an organization that provides many different services for accessing, using, or participating in the **Internet**

+## What is IRC?

+* **IRC**(Internet Relay Chat) is a worldwide chat system requiring an Internet connection and an IRC client, which sends and receives messages via the IRC server.
 [networking_device]: https://en.wikipedia.org/wiki/Networking_device
 [data packets]: https://en.wikipedia.org/wiki/Network_packet
 [computer network]: https://en.wikipedia.org/wiki/Computer_network